 Approved Driver's List

-All employees (including temporary and part-time employees and adjunct faculty but not student workers) may apply to be approved drivers during the length of their employment contracts.
-Temporary and part-time employees and adjunct employees no longer under employment contracts are removed from the list at the end of each term but, if re-hired, may be re-instated.
-Please contact Risk Management for assistance.
+All employees (including temporary, part-time employees, and adjunct faculty but not student workers) may apply to be approved drivers during the length of their employment contracts.
+When employment ends, the employees are removed from the list.

-If it is determined that driving for college business may pose a risk to San Juan College and/or others, employment or driving privileges may be suspended or permanently revoked.
+Driving on behalf of the college is a privilege and if it is determined that a driver may pose a risk to San Juan College and/or others, employment or driving privileges may be suspended or permanently revoked.
+EHSRM reviews MVD reports (license statuses, expiration dates, violation histories, etc.) and college incident reports regularly for all approved drivers.
 A series of minor traffic violations can result in suspension of driving privileges.
 Minor traffic violations involve, but are not limited to, speeding, no-fault accidents, failures to yield, and illegal lane changes.
 Serious traffic violations can result in suspension or denial of driving privileges.
 Serious traffic violations involve, but are not limited to, reckless/negligent driving, driving while under the influence, manslaughter/vehicular homicide, and causing injury or death while evading a peace officer.
-Approved drivers must immediately notify their supervisors, Human Resources, and Risk Management if their driving licenses are suspended or revoked.
+Approved drivers must immediately notify their supervisors, Human Resources, and EHSRM if their driving licenses are suspended or revoked.
 Employees with suspended or revoked drivers’ licenses will be immediately removed from the list.

-- Complete and sign the Driver Approval Application form available from the Forms Library.
-This form is required whenever updated drivers licenses are submitted.
+- "EHSRM Driver Approval Application" form available from the Forms Library.
+This form is required each time updated drivers licenses are submitted.

 This form authorizes the college to verify driving records: reviewing license statuses; violation histories; and other pertienent driving information.
 The authorization remains in effect for the duration of employment.
-Approved drivers must immediately notify supervisors, Human Resources, and Risk Management if their driving licenses are suspended or revoked.
-If, during the monthly review, it is determined that driving for official business may pose a risk to San Juan College and/or others, driving privileges may be denied or suspended.
+Approved drivers must immediately notify supervisors, Human Resources, and EHSRM if their driving licenses are suspended or revoked.
+If, during review, it is determined that a driver may pose a risk to San Juan College and/or others, driving privileges may be denied or suspended.
 Drivers and their supervisors are notified, via SJC email, if driving privileges are denied or suspended.

 - Legible copy of the front side of a current and valid U.S. driver's license.

-New, first-time employees are required to take the six-hour course; thereafter the four-hour refresher course is required every four (4) years.
-Employees may take the lecture style classes available from the Center for Community Engagement) or the on-line (web) course.
-For instructions to access the online (web) course, access the Defensive Driving Login Information form available from the Forms Library or contact Administrative Services at 505.566.3253.
+Employees may take a lecture style classe available from the Center for Community Engagement or the on-line (web) course.
+For instructions to access the online (web) course, access the"EHSRM Defensive Driving Login Information" form available from the Forms Library and follow the instructions.
 Login in as a "new student".
-Administrative Services creates the certificate and emails a copy to Risk Management.
-Approximately one (1) month before certificates expire, Risk Management notifies drivers, via SJC email addresses, to renew by taking the four hour refresher course.

-Temporary and part-time employees and adjunct faculty no longer under contract with the college will be removed from the list at the end of each term.
-If re-hired, please contact Risk Management for assistance.
+Temporary, part-time employees and adjunct faculty no longer under contract with the college are removed from the list at the end of each term.
+If re-hired, please contact EHSRM for assistance.